 What makes something an "AirPod" is its Apple-first design and vertical hardware and software integration.
 The H1 chip leads to better battery life, "Hey Siri" support, better connectivity with low latency, and operating system specific integrations in software.

 When an Apple AirPods device is near an iPhone or iPad, it will show up onscreen in a special UI for pairing and viewing battery life.
 Any device with an H1 or W1 chipset is paired with the user's iCloud account and will fast-switch between devices when selected in the AirPlay menu.

 Find My AirPods was introduced in iOS 10.3, allowing a user's iPhone, iPad, or Mac to keep tabs on the whereabouts of the tiny earphones.
 Utilizing the host device's positioning hardware, GPS, Wi-Fi, or other component packages, the connected device could tell a user where a missing AirPod was last seen.

 iOS 13 and later allow a user to pair two sets of earphones to one iPhone or iPad.
 This lets two people watch a movie or listen to music in tandem.

 The latest versions of iOS also allow text-to-speech reading of messages from iMessage and third-party apps like WhatsApp.
 This lets users keep tabs on their messages when it isn't practical to look at their iPhones.

-iOS 14 enables "auto-switching" of devices with an H1 chip, including all current models of AirPods and select Beats headphones.
+iOS 14 enables "auto-switching" of devices with an H1 chip, including all current models of AirPods and select Beats by Dre headphones.
 Alongside iOS 14, Apple also launched a firmware update that added spatial audio, compatible with select video streams, to AirPods Pro.